Shubham-393/github_step_sk/README.md

     git commit -m "Resolved merge conflicts"
     ```

+    It looks like your branch is in a detached HEAD state after the rebase, meaning your main branch is not properly checked out.
+To fix this:

+   1. Check out your main branch properly

+   git checkout main

+   If you see an error like error: pathspec 'main' did not match any file(s) known to git, try:

+   git branch

+   to check available branches and switch accordingly.

+   2. Pull the latest changes again

+   git pull origin main --rebase

+   3. Push the changes

+   git push origin main

 #### **Force Push (Use with Caution)**:
 - If you want to overwrite the remote repository entirely with your local changes:
   ```bash